ELA-17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted
 Replace all characters A and c from input to Z and e respectively.
+Create a script that removes all letters c and C from input.